StePoli-00/Promoter-and-Enhancer-Classifier/README.md

 where:
 -o is the desired position of the output file
 example:
-python extract_promoters.py -g GRCh38.p14.genome.fa -b human_epdnew_xxxxxx.bed -l 100 -o Desktop/folder
+python extract_promoters.py -g GRCh38.p14.genome.fa -b human_epdnew_VgGtt.bed -l 100 -o Desktop/folder
 ```
+> [!NOTE]
-> [!NOTE] Since this script is used to generate dataset with sequence of variabile length for the Transfomer, by omitting -l parameter will cut promoter sequence of length: 5,10,20,100,200,1000,2000.<br>
+> By omitting `-l` parameter will cut promoter sequence of  variable length: 5,10,20,100,200,1000,2000.<br>
+Except for the Transfomer, all the other model take an input sequence of fixed length. <br>
-In your case this parameter is **mandatory**
+In your case this `-l` parameter is **mandatory**
-### Enhancer Preprocessing
+####  Enhancer Preprocessing

 1. Download .BED file for enhancer [enhancer_bed.txt](https://bio.liclab.net/ENdb/file/download/ENdb_enhancer.txt)
 2. Download .FASTA file genome file: [GRCh38.p14.genome.fa](https://www.gencodegenes.org/human/)